Skip to main content

 Content Disclosure

 This article is provided for general information only and reflects current Florida Building Code requirements, common South Florida construction practices, and SafeGuard's field experience.
 Actual project costs, permit requirements, material availability, and timelines vary based on your home, municipality, and project scope.
-Florida law requires that any residential construction work over $1,000 be performed by a licensed contractor — always consult a Florida-licensed contractor before starting an impact-window, impact-door, or roofing project and verify credentials through the Florida DBPR license lookup.
+Florida law requires that any residential construction work over $1,000 be performed by a licensed contractor — always consult a Florida-licensed contractor before starting an impact-window, impact-door, or roofing project and verify credentials at myfloridalicense.com.
 This guidance is not a substitute for a project-specific estimate or on-site evaluation by a licensed professional.